Friday, 27 September 2019

 PM Inder Kumar Gujral sharing a happy moment with PM Nawaz Sharif, sometime in 1997/98.

-During his long political career, Inder Kumar Gujral served at different high posts in the government.
-He served as a member of parliament, ambassador, minister and ultimately as the prime minister of India.
-It is no small matter that he was born in Jhelum and for me and all the people of this district, it is a matter of pride that he belonged to our district.
-I wish we can preserve his house which is an important piece of our historical heritage.
-I read somewhere that even leaders like Gandhi ji and Nehru visited their home and stayed there.
-Keeping in view the fact that Jhelum is an important stop on Lahore - Rawalpinid road, it is quite probable.
-And Mr Avtar Narain was a leader of considerable importance and was an elected member of Punjab Assembly.
-This is an important historical landmark and should be preserved before it is too late.
+During his long political career, Inder Kumar Gujral served in various high posts in the government, as a member of parliament, ambassador, minister, and ultimately as the prime minister of India.
+It is no small matter that he was born in Jhelum, and for me, as well as for the people of this district, it is a source of pride that he belonged to our region.
+I sincerely wish we could preserve his house, which is an important part of our historical heritage.

 Tariq Amir